ibm-cloud-docs/assistant/dialog-overview.md

 The dialog matches intents (what users say) to responses (what the bot says back).
 The response might be the answer to a question such as `Where can I get some gas?` or the execution of a command, such as turning on the radio.
 The intent and entity might be enough information to identify the correct response, or the dialog might ask the user for more input that is needed to respond correctly.
 For example, if a user asks, `Where can I get some food?` you might want to clarify whether they want a restaurant or a grocery store, to dine in or take out, and so on.
 You can ask for more details in a text response and create one or more child nodes to process the new input.

-<iframe class="embed-responsive-item" id="youtubeplayer" title="Dialog overview" type="text/html" width="640" height="390" src="https://www.youtube.com/embed/DVqPvOI8clw?rel=0" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen> </iframe>
+<iframe class="embed-responsive-item" id="youtubeplayer" title="Dialog overview" type="text/html" width="640" height="390" src="https://www.youtube.com/embed/XkhAMe9gSFU?rel=0" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen> </iframe>

+Note: The video is 15 minutes in duration; the first 5 minutes cover how to add a node.

 The dialog is represented graphically in the {{site.data.keyword.conversationshort}} tool as a tree.
 Create a branch to process each intent that you want your conversation to handle.
 A branch is composed of multiple nodes.